mobilecoinfoundation/mobilecoin/crypto/sig/README.md

 --------------------------

-Schnorrkel API deviates from RFC6979 and ed25519 in requiring the signer to provide a CSPRNG, which they generally want to be the OS rng.
+Schnorrkel API deviates from RFC6979 and ed25519 in requiring the signer to provide a CSPRNG, which they generally want to be the OS rng (although it can perhaps be a different RNG via the `attach_rng` API).
+Other Schnorr signature implementations do not require an RNG at all -- deterministic signatures generally means that all the entropy for the signature comes from the private key.

 Because it is a requirement for us to have actually deterministic signatures, we produce this RNG from a seed, using the nonce.
-We use rand_hc which is a cryptographic RNG.
+We use `rand_hc` which is a cryptographic RNG, and so we can conceal this detail from the caller.
+Thus, the API that this crate provides is closer to RFC6979 and ed25519.